US looking for new friends in region: Qureshi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Foreign Minister Shah Mahmood Qureshi said on Friday that Pakistan hopes to be friends with the United States while exercising its option to cultivate relations with China and other states.
+WASHINGTON: Foreign Minister Shah Mahmood Qureshi said Friday Pakistan does hope to be friends with the United States while exercising its option to cultivate relations with China and other states.

 "We want the US to be friends with Pakistan.
 We recognise that the US is an important global power, and they will continue to be a military, technological and economic power in the foreseeable future," the foreign minister said in an interview to Aljazeera.

-Qureshi said that the Pakistani state policy towards India is on the lines of Prime Minister Imran Khan's first public address on July 26, in which he said, "You take one step towards peace, we will take two."

-WASHINGTON: Foreign Minister Shah Mahmood Qureshi said on Friday that Pakistan hopes to be friends with the United States while exercising its option to cultivate relations with China and other states.
+WASHINGTON: Foreign Minister Shah Mahmood Qureshi said Friday Pakistan does hope to be friends with the United States while exercising its option to cultivate relations with China and other states.

 "We want the US to be friends with Pakistan.
 We recognise that the US is an important global power, and they will continue to be a military, technological and economic power in the foreseeable future," the foreign minister said in an interview to Aljazeera.